Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 - New property `connectedUser` has been added to access to the user account information.

-- Methods `sendMessageToJid()` and `sendMessageToBubbleJid()` now return an error if the number of characters of the message in greater than 1024.
+- Methods `sendMessageToJid()` and `sendMessageToBubbleJid()` now return an error if the number of characters of the message is greater than 1024.

 **BUGS**